lazy-1/widelands-autokey-macros/Tutorials/Autokey_GUIDE.md

 - Destroy_Something: Here again I tried to be consisten.
 I hit on a pattern.
 The `scrol_lock` key being a pain to reach is set to destroy a building, that is select destry with the ctrl key held down so no mucking around and no safety.
 - Dismantle_Something: Same with Dismantle the `/` key.
 I got sick of manually dismantling buildings.
 This doesn't do them all, but does enough of the most common dismantles.
 - Double_Click `]` Yeh, I'm lazy.
 I hover over the roads that connect the built Forresters and hit this button.
 It does a fake double click that will delete the road.
 Saves a damb lot of mouse clicking.
 - Pause: Here I over-ride the spacebar and have it pause the game, you can keep or disable it.
-If you keep it you'll have to go into game options shortcut keys, find `Toggle Show Build` and replace the pause with a key, I used the Numpad * as I turn this on once and leave it on all game.
+If you keep it you'll have to go into game options shortcut keys, find `Toggle Show Build` and replace the `space` with a key, I used the Numpad * as I turn this on once and leave it on all game.
 - Upgrade_Something: `[` this will upgrade Tower or Woodcutter and the like with one hotkey press.